LEINYN-G/Big_Data/big-data-foundations/Intro.md

 ## Objective
-What data is being generated,<br> what form does it take,<br> how much is being generated,<br> how quickly does it arrive,<br>
+What data is being generated,<br> What form does it take,<br> How much is being generated,<br> How quickly does it arrive,<br>
-how trustworthy is it,<br> what value can we extract,<br> and what kind of infrastructure is required to handle it?
+How trustworthy is it,<br> What value can we extract,<br> and What kind of infrastructure is required to handle it?

 ## A. FOUNDATION